Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Zipline tours are not located directly in the port area.
 You’ll need to drive outside the city, and where you go matters a lot for your overall experience.

-South of Ensenada (La Bufadora Area — Best Choice)
+South of Ensenada (La Bufadora Area — Best Choice for Cruise visitors)

 This is where most visitors should go.